 Analyst/Associate Investment Banking Interview Questions

-This is based on a real form used at bulge bracket banks for their investment banking interview questions in the hiring process.
+This is based on a real form used at a bulge bracket bank for their investment banking interview questions in the hiring process.

 Total Interview time: approx. 45 minutes.

 - Welcome, introduce yourself and your position, and thank the interviewee for their time and interest.

 - Clarify the time for the interview and explain that you may interrupt if necessary, etc.

 - Provide an outline of what they should expect during the interview.
 Highlight areas to be covered.

 - Mention you may take notes & give candidate permission for “thinking time”.